Pride Month at Laurier

 Laurier Scholarship

-Laurier students and faculty members are studying issues that affect 2SLGBTQQIA+ communities.
-Members of the news media are welcome to reach out to our experts.
+Laurier faculty, students and alumni are studying topics that affect 2SLGBTQQIA+ communities.
+Members of the media can find experts available to speak on topics related to Pride month in the Pride Month expert alert.

 Community Resources